| For immediate release: Nov. 11, 2002 OAKLAND, CA

 hard to celebrate a grand reopening of the theater before

+the end of the decade.
 At its meeting in Riverside, Calif. on

 Friday (Nov.
 8) the State Historical Resources Commission